 The cartesian distance, rounded to 2 decimal places is exactly the same that you have in LONG_GEO and it is always smaller than the WGS84 ellipsoidal distance, as expected.

 Click on identify and then on "Derived" to see what I mean (the results of both algorithms).

-#5 Updated by Alessandro Pasotti 5 months ago
+#5 Updated by Alessandro Pasotti about 1 year ago

 IIRC, 2.18 did not make ellipsoid length calculations by default but it used planimetric distance, that's why you see the difference now (btw, that's not an error, it's a different algorithm to calculate distances).